No second chances

 Nearly twenty-three years later, the smells, sights and sounds of that time in my life are still quite vivid: in some ways, more so than the activities of my life in the last 30 days.

 Bear with me here.
 This is going to be quite a long post.
 I’m writing about some deeply personal stuff, but I have a point to make.
-I’m in my early forties now, which probably makes me ripe for a mid-life crises.
+I’m in my early forties now, which probably makes me ripe for a mid-life crisis.
 Instead of getting a sports-car, I decided to spend some time doing some real introspection.
 Among other things, I’ve been digging through my journals of more than twenty years ago, curious about the person I was, and what it says about who I’ve become.

 As a teenager, one of my greatest fears was a life lived in mediocrity.
 Boring.
 Going to the office every day, then home at night, watch tv, blah blah blah blah.
 Boring.
 Yuck.
 No life at all.
 I pictured a life like that as no life at all.
 I wanted to drink up everything that life had to offer, and live it to the fullest.